 Patients travelling on public transport will be reimbursed for the lowest cost form of public transport (including any promotional or concessionary fares).
+Patients travelling by private car may claim the lesser of mileage allowance or

 Patients travelling by private car may claim the lesser of, mileage allowance or equivalent public transport costs.